ric96/staging/README.md

 ## Introduction

 Welcome to the staging area of 96Boards projects.
-This repository is used by the community to submit their projects into [96Boards Projects Org](https://github.com/96boards-projects) ecosystem.
+This repository is used by the community to submit their projects into [96Boards Projects Org](https://github.com/96boards-projects).

 ## What is Staging area?

 Staging area is the place where the community submit their projects for review.
-Once it gets reviewed by the 96Boards team, project will get migrated into mainline [96Boards Projects Org](https://github.com/96boards-projects).
+Once it gets reviewed by the 96Boards team, project will get migrated into [96Boards Projects Org](https://github.com/96boards-projects).
 From there on the author who contributed the project will be granted full access to their repo.